lucprincen/lucidian-tides/Sessions/5 - Session 5.md

 We discuss what to do with Kirour and how to get him out of the Undercellar.
 We plan to take Kirour to the Zhelezo, the Counting House near the docks.

 We leave for lot 32, traversing the maze of the Undercellar.
-Doloris is leading us out of here, but as we do, we spot glowing eyes in a corner, and them calling out "Kirour".
+Doloris is leading us out of here, but as we do, we spot glowing eyes in a corner, and a few of them calling out "Kirour".